haplotype/ELAI/README.md

     elai-mac was last compiled on MacOS Big Sur (version 11.3). elai-lin was last compile on Ubuntu 18.04.

-See manual on commands and examples.
+See manual for commands and examples.